 Consignor growth and retention.
 We grow our sales by increasing the supply of luxury goods offered through our consignment online marketplace.
 We grow our supply both by attracting new consignors and by creating lasting engagement with existing consignors.
 We generate leads for new consignors principally through our advertising activity.
 We convert those leads into active consignors through the activities of our sales professionals, who are trained and incentivized to identify and source high-quality, coveted luxury goods from consignors.
 Our sales professionals form a consultative relationship with consignors and deliver a high-quality, rapid consigning experience.
 Our existing relationships with consignors allow us to unlock valuable supply across multiple categories, including women's fashion, men's fashion, jewelry and watches.
-Using artificial intelligence to assist our pricing team, we leverage our proprietary transactional database and market insights based on more than 35.9 39.2 million item sales since inception to deliver consignors optimal pricing and rapid sell-through.
+Using artificial intelligence to assist our pricing team, we leverage our proprietary transactional database and market insights based on more than 39.2 40.9 million item sales since inception to deliver consignors optimal pricing and rapid sell-through.

 Our growth has been driven in significant part by repeat sales by existing consignors concurrent with growth of our consignor base.
-The percentage of GMV from repeat consignors in the three months ended September 30, 2023 March 31, 2024 was 83% 85% as compared to 80% 82% for the three months ended September 30, 2022 March 31, 2023.
+The percentage of GMV from repeat consignors in the three months ended March 31, 2024 June 30, 2024 was 85% as compared to 82% 84% for the three months ended March 31, 2023 June 30, 2023.

 Buyer growth and retention.
 We grow our business by attracting and retaining buyers.
 We attract and retain buyers by offering highly coveted, authenticated, pre-owned luxury goods at attractive values and delivering a high-quality, luxury experience.
 We measure our success in attracting and retaining buyers by tracking buyer satisfaction and purchasing activity over time.
-We have experienced higher than average buyer satisfaction, as evidenced by our buyer net promoter score of 55 51 in

-2022, 2023, and compared to the our online shopping industry average of 41 45 according to NICE Satmetrix U.S. Consumer 2022 2023 data.
+We have experienced higher than average buyer satisfaction, as evidenced by our buyer net promoter score of 51 in 2023, and compared to our online shopping industry average of 45 according to NICE Satmetrix U.S. Consumer 2023 data.
 If we fail to continue to attract and retain our buyer base to our online marketplace, our operating results would be adversely affected.

 We believe there is substantial opportunity to grow our business by having buyers also become consignors and vice versa.
-During the three months ended September 30, 2022, we updated the way we measure buyers who have become consignors and vice versa to include the last 12 months of activity, where previously we had measured using only the last quarter.
-As of September 30, 2023 March 31, 2024, 15% of our buyers during the last twelve months had become consignors at any point in that time, and 49% 48% of our consignors had become buyers during the last twelve months had become buyers at any point in that time.
+As of March 31, 2024 June 30, 2024, 15% of our buyers during the last twelve months had become consignors at any point in that time, and 48% of our consignors had become buyers during the last twelve months had become buyers at any point in that time.
 We believe our updated method of measuring buyers who have become consignors and vice versa more accurately reflects the flywheel that enhances the network effect of our online marketplace.
 If we fail to continue to attract and retain our buyer base to our online marketplace, our operating results would be adversely affected.